ruchanswin/justin-intern-repo/onboarding_program/7. Redux/redux_fundamentals.md

 # Using Selectors in Redux Toolkit
 * When should you use Redux instead of useState?
+- You shoudl use Redux when you need to manage global state that is shared across many components, especially in large or complex applications.
+It is helpful when:
++ Multiple components need access to the same state
++ You want predictable state updates and centralized state management
++ you need advanced features like middleware, time-travel debugging, or undo/redo.
++ The state logic is complex or needs to be reused.
 # Introduction to Redux Toolkit (State Management)
 * What are the benefits of using selectors instead of directly accessing state?
+- They abstract how state is retrieved, so components don’t need to know the state structure.
+- They can be reused across components.
+- With tools like Reselect, selectors can cache results and avoid unnecessary recalculations, improving performance.
+- If the state shape changes, only selectors need to be updated, not every component.
+- They are easy to test in isolation.